tk-yoshimura/TensorShader/README.md

 System.BadImageFormatException is thrown and DLL cannot be loaded!

-→Specify x64 for the platform.
+→Specify x64 as the project platform.